Paranormal Activity: Legacy

 The monetary success of Paranormal Activity compared to its budget made it the most profitable film of all time, surpassing The Blair Witch Project (1999).
-It directly led to found footage becoming a horror movie trend for years, with The Last Exorcism, Apollo 18, The Devil Inside, and the V/H/S series arriving in its wake.
+The film's low budget and easy to replicate style directly led to found footage becoming a horror movie trend for years, with The Last Exorcism, Apollo 18, The Devil Inside, and the V/H/S series arriving in its wake.

+The film's marketing strategy inspired subsequent horror films to use similar methods.
+Audience reaction movie trailers were used to advertise films The Woman in Black and World War Z.

 Mockbuster group The Asylum created their take on the film, titled Paranormal Entity, which would later spawn a series of its own.
 In Japan, a sequel entitled Paranormal Activity 2: Tokyo Night was released in 2010.
 On March 7, 2010, Alec Baldwin and Steve Martin performed a spoof of the film as part of the 82nd Academy Awards.
 A Haunted House, a parody film, was released in 2013.

-Digital comics
+Media tie-ins

 In December 2009, a short digital comic entitled Paranormal Activity: The Search for Katie was released for the iPhone.
 It was written by Scott Lobdell and features art from Mark Badger.

-Video game

 A video game called Paranormal Activity: The Lost Soul was released by VRWerx for the Oculus Rift, HTC Vive and PlayStation 4.
 The PlayStation 4 version can be played in both PlayStation VR and regular mode.

-Sequels
+Sequels and prequel

 A parallel sequel and prequel, Paranormal Activity 2, was released in 2010.
 The success of the first two films would spawn additional films in the series: the prequel Paranormal Activity 3 in 2011, and Paranormal Activity 4 (the sequel to the second installment) in 2012.
 The fifth installment and spin-off, The Marked Ones, was released in 2014, and the sixth installment, The Ghost Dimension, was released in 2015.
-A seventh mainline installment, titled Next of Kin, was released on October 29, 2021 to the Paramount+ streaming service, with an eighth installment, The Other Side, set for a 2023 release.
+A seventh mainline installment, titled Next of Kin, was released in October 2021 to the Paramount+ streaming service.
+In Japan, a sequel/spin-off "not-official" to the first film was released in 2010, titled Paranormal Activity: Tokyo Night.